Long-term investors should look beyond stock market volatility

 Some old sayings are old for a reason — they’re true.
 Take “money can’t buy happiness.”
 Every generation puts family, friends and health far above money and wealth when discussing happiness.
-And while what drives individual happiness naturally varies from person to person, there are common themes of happiness within each generation.
+And while what drives individual happiness naturally varies from person to person, there are common themes within each generation.
 Have you ever wondered why your parents or grandparents value a long-standing relationship and loyalty while your children or grandchildren may put cool experiences above all?
 Or why Baby Boomers are so optimistic but refuse to relax?
 At the end of the day, if money can’t buy happiness, what does provide happiness for each generation?

 Relationships worth investing in: For Traditionalists, happiness means cultivating long-lasting, loyal relationships that will stand the test of time.
 They’ve spent a lifetime nourishing connections with friends and family, and continue to look for opportunities to impart their wisdom and values through stories, delighting in that unbreakable bond between their loved ones.
 As they enter their twilight years, they are devoting time to family and leaving their loved ones with a legacy of loyalty for generations to come.
-Traditionalists have proven that loyalty remains an essential fiber of their character; they happily give it and expect it in return.
-Take time to build relationships with this incredibly faithful generation.
+Traditionalists have proven that devotion remains an essential fiber of their character; they happily give it and expect it in return.
+Take time to build relationships with this incredibly loyal generation.
 Not only will the Traditionalists in your life welcome it, but you may learn a thing or two along the way.

-Boomers rode a roller coaster of change during their youth, witnessing the Vietnam War, the moon landing and the civil rights movement from their living room television set.
+Boomers rode a roller coaster of change during their youth, witnessing the Vietnam War, the moon landing and the civil rights movement from their living room television sets.
 Despite the dramatic ups and downs during their formative years, Boomers set out to create an impactful change of their own, pushing back against the status quo and raising their voices by protesting the war, picketing for peace and advocating for women’s rights.
-Recognizing the value brought by their steadfast activism, Boomers forged on with an optimistic view of the future, and the change they could effect.
+Recognizing the value brought by their steadfast activism, Boomers forged on with an optimistic view of the future, and the change they could affect.

 We can (and will) change the world: For Baby Boomers, the key to fulfillment lies in making an impact.
 Boomers are setting aside money for their children’s and grandchildren’s futures.
 Donating to charities and important causes is another outlet that feeds Boomer spirits.
 Many are excitedly embracing the new trend of global “voluntourism” trips, which blends giving back with traveling the world.
 Either way, it seems Boomers’ happiness meters are at their highest when they know they’re leaving their stamp on the world.

 As a generation that grew up when the divorce rate tripled and moms went to work en masse, Gen Xers were brought up to fend for themselves and became independent at a very young age.
 Lifelong proponents of “If you want something done right, you have to do it yourself,” their independent spirit became an important part of the Xer adult identity.
 They also grew up in a time when trusted institutions were falling apart.
 Amidst 24-hour news coverage, Xers watched scandal after scandal unfold — Watergate, Iran-Contra, the Savings & Loan crisis.
-As a result, they became leery of institutions and armed themselves with a protective shield of skepticism, self-reliance and independence.
+As a result, they became suspicious of institutions and armed themselves with a protective shield of skepticism, self-reliance and independence.

 Forget Prada, bring on Peru: For Millennials, happiness and experiences go hand-in-hand.
-Whether it’s a local music festival or a global, multicultural excursion, Millennials are believers in the “experience economy.”
-They gain satisfaction through experiences, rather than things.
+Whether it’s a local music festival or a global, multicultural excursion, Millennials gain satisfaction through experiences, rather than things.
 Their #YOLO (You Only Live Once) motto inspires them to make the most of today, and that doesn’t mean a fancy car, but doing something interesting.
 As Millennials enter their prime earning years, their insatiable craving to find happiness through the experiential doesn’t show any signs of slowing down.
 While it’s easy to think of this generation as a bunch of kids who just want to have fun, embrace and inquire about their love of experiences — and don’t expect them to slow down just because they’re growing up.

 While money certainly doesn’t equate to happiness, for each generation, it represents a way to invest in the things that matter most.
 Loyalty.
 Impact.
 Autonomy.
 Experiences.
-Learning.
+Inclusiveness.
 As the generations move through different life stages, they will continue defining their parameters for what living a joyful, happy life looks like.

-This information is prepared by an unrelated independent third party, BridgeWorks, and is provided for informational purposes only.
+This information is prepared in part by an unrelated independent third party, BridgeWorks, and is provided for informational purposes only.
 Ivy Distributors, Inc., believes the information has been obtained from sources considered to be reliable, but does not guarantee the accuracy of the information provided.